-Through 2020, both of CCMWA's WTPs maintained full regulatory compliance with state and federal regulations and permit requirements.
+Through 2021, both of CCMWA's WTPs maintained full regulatory compliance with state and federal regulations and permit requirements.
 CCMWA's water transmission system, laboratories and water supply reservoir also remained in full compliance throughout the year.
-In 2020, both plants received the Georgia Association of Water Professionals (GAWP) Platinum Award, recognizing a minimum of 5 consecutive years of total compliance of water quality, monitoring and reporting requirements, marking twelve consecutive years for the CCMWA WTPs.
-In addition, the Wyckoff WTP was recognized as the 2020 Best Operated Plant of the Year, Large Surface Plant Category from GAWP for the third year in a row and CCMWA's Transmission Division received the GAWP Water Distribution System of the Year Gold Award for the second year in a row.
+In 2021, both plants received the Georgia Association of Water Professionals (GAWP) Platinum Award, recognizing a minimum of 5 consecutive years of total compliance of water quality, monitoring and reporting requirements, marking thirteen consecutive years for the CCMWA WTPs.
+In addition, the Wyckoff WTP was recognized as the 2021 Best Operated Plant of the Year, Large Surface Plant Category from GAWP for the fourth year in a row.
+The Transmission Division received the GAWP Water Distribution System of the Year Gold Award for the third year in a row and the Laboratory Division received the GAWP Gold Award for Laboratory Quality Assurance.

-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Cobb County-Marietta Water Authority for its comprehensive annual financial report for the fiscal year ended December 31, 2019.
-In order to be awarded the Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Cobb County-Marietta Water Authority for its annual comprehensive financial report for the fiscal year ended December 31, 2020.
+In order to be awarded the Certificate of Achievement, a government must publish an easily readable and efficiently organized annual comprehensive financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.
+We believe that our current annual comprehensive financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.